 But over time, you get better and better at what you do.
 You get faster and more efficient.
 Now it only takes you 75 hours to complete the same project.
 If you’re still charging $50 per hour, you’ll actually end up losing $1,250.

 Charging by the hour penalized you for your experience, cripples your billing potential, makes your clients nervous, and encourages lower productivity.
-It’s time you stopped!
+This prevents a barrier for you to increase profit for your agency and it’s time you stopped!

 The right hourly rate.

 Knowing the right hourly rate sets the baseline and you need to make sure you’re charging it.
 So, let’s talk about the fully burdened rate.
 This is what your costs are (insurance, rent, paying contractors, etc.).

 The formula for figuring the fully burdened rate is as follows: